-The choice of microRNA-10b as a target is supported by its potentially broad relevance to cancer.
-Recent studies have demonstrated that the influence of microRNA-10b extends beyond breast cancer to 18 different tumor types which includes pancreatic, lung, colorectal, gastric, bladder, ovarian, and hepatocellular cancer amongst others, suggesting that the described approach can be broadly applicable to metastatic disease.
+Preclinical and clinical evidence of miR-10b's role in cancer cancer amongst others, suggesting that the described approach can be broadly applicable to metastatic disease.
 TTX-MC138 is hormone receptor independent and its mechanism of action has been observed to treat metastatic breast cancer in rodents regardless of hormone receptor type (ER+/-, PR+/-, HER2+/-, or combinations thereof).